Prior to enrollment at Wilkes Community College, placement testing is required for the following:

 In order to retake placement testing, you must complete the following steps:

-1. Obtain a permission form from the Student Services Office.
+- Obtain a retesting permission form from the Student Services Office.

 An appointment to attend the retesting session must be made prior to the testing date.

 You must bring the retesting form and a picture ID in order to be admitted into the retesting session.
+You will not be permitted to test without these two documents.
 The highest scores will be used for enrollment purposes.

-For more information concerning the placement testing program, come by the Student Services Office on the first floor of Alumni Hall, call (336) 838-6136 or email the Testing and Services Specialist.
+For more information concerning the placement testing program, come by the Student Services Office on the first floor of Alumni Hall, call (336) 838-6136 or email the Placement Testing and Admissions Specialist.